a-sit/oidc_ida_login/README.md

     // Attribute map for OIDC response.
 Available keys are:
     //   * id:           Unique identifier for username
-    //   * name:         Full name, can be a string or an array of strings (use array in case family_name and given_name are sent seperately by IdP).
+    //   * name:         Full name, can be a string or an array of strings (use array in case family_name
+    //                   and given_name are received seperately from IdP).
     //                      If set to null, existing display name won't be overwritten
     //   * mail:         Email address
     //                      If set to null, existing email address won't be overwritten